Lukasz-Komza/algorithms/README.md

 `triangulation.cpp` finding optimal triangulations of convex polygons in O(n<sup>3</sup>) time

-`kosaraju.cpp` using kosaraju's algorithm to find strong components in a DAG and find the component DAG in O(V+E) time
+`kosaraju.cpp` using kosaraju's algorithm to find strong components in a DAG and find the component DAG in O(V+E)

 `transporters.cpp` finding the number of leafs in a biconnected component subgraph